carvalhojp26/carvalhojp26/README.md

 <h2 align="center"> About me 🙂

-<h3 align="center"> My name is João Paulo, I am a Brazillian-Portuguese systems engineering student at IPCA!
+<h3 align="center"> My name is João Paulo, I am a Brazillian-Portuguese systems engineering student at <a href="https://ipca.pt/">IPCA</a>!

 <h3 align="center"> If you would like to take a look in some of my work here is my portfolio: